Waser2004/Robot-V2/CommunicationProtocol.md

 ## Notes

 - Each ATMega328P receives only the data relevant to its assigned joint.
-- The Arduino Mega initiates all communication; ATMega328Ps respond only if required by the protocol.
+- The Arduino Mega initiates all communicatn; ATMega328Ps respond only if required by the protocol.